quanterall/HaskellMaterials/README.md

 I've created [a playlist](https://www.youtube.com/playlist?list=PLEQTpgQ9eFCE8BhQKGrQQ4IVK0QEsntAk) with screen casts where I demonstrate a range of tasks in Haskell with a fairly standard workflow, as well as emphasize different parts of them.

+## Acknowledgements

+As is usually the case with these things, people have helped make things possible and with improving
+things:

+Ivana Andersson - For helping by reading the chapters and going through exercises, pointing out how they could be improved.

+Radiana Koleva - For giving general advice on structure.

+Anton Andonov & Quanterall - For making this repository possible.